-Ari Herstand also has some awesome content out there by the name of "How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician" which is currently available for under $15.
+Ari Herstand also has some fantastic content out there by the name of "How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician," which is currently available for under $15.

 Related Post: Best Books For Musicians To Read

-If you'd rather keep up with a regularly updated site or blog, there are plenty of music sites that publish helpful content for unsigned musicians weekly, sometimes daily.
+If you'd rather keep up with a regularly updated site or blog, plenty of music sites publish helpful content for unsigned musicians weekly, sometimes daily.

 Digital Music News publishes tons of good content that you can consume whenever you'd like, with a focus on digital media and business matters.